-- Smoke alarms are installed to provide an early warning and detection of a fire, are tested annually and replaced before expiry.
+- Smoke alarms are installed to provide an early warning and detection of a fire.
+They are tested annually and are replaced before the expiry date.

-- Fire Risk Assessments are carried out within communal areas of all blocks of flats and sheltered housing.
+- Fire Risk Assessments are carried out within communal areas of all blocks of flats and independent living.
 Their aim is to remove/reduce the risk of fire hazards and to determine what safety measures are needed to ensure the continued safety of everyone in the building.

 There are fire safety measures you can take to keep your home and family safe from risk of fire.